chevere/docs/library/Parameter.md

 # Parameter

-The `Chevere/Parameter` namespace is in charge of providiong typed variable parameter support.
+The Parameter component is in charge of providiong typed variable parameter support.
 Its purpose is to provide an abstraction layer around parameter-argument.

 This component enables to provide **dynamic** parameter-argument type matching relying on the [Type](./Type.md) component.